senhub-io/mcp-server-prtg/docs/TOOLS.md

 #### Response Format

-Returns a markdown table with time-stamped measurements:
+Returns a visual summary with sparklines, trends, and statistics, followed by a data table:

 ```
 # Time Series Data - Sensor 12345